blkperl/blkperl.github.com/content/puppet/puppet_metrics.md

 Now that we have a bunch of graphs that should be displayed for each node we can start adding ones for specific roles.
 Similar to the way you might export Nagios service checks depending on a Puppet class we can do the same with exporting leonardo dashboard resources.

-Lets say we have an OpenVPN role.
+Let's say we have an OpenVPN role.
 Normally, we would have have our server configuration, monitoring, and environment specific code defined in this file so adding leonardo resources is a natural extension.

 [gist:id=10961436]